DepledgeLab/DepledgeLabWiki/docs/Home/Schedules_and_Events/monday_meeting.md

 Should you have ideas for other formats feel free to make suggestions. :)

-As we are still testing these new formats and getting a feel for them they might not yet be perfect, but we are postiive we will get there!
-A review of these formats in ~March would probably be sensible.
+As we are still testing these new formats and getting a feel for them they might not yet be perfect, but we are positive we will get there!